analytics-club-iitm/projects-22-23/_pages/coordinator.md

 # Submission Deadline

-Completed applications are to be submitted by **3rd May 2022 11:59PM**!
+Completed applications are to be submitted through mail (at analyticsclubcfi.iitm@gmail.com) by **3rd May 2022 11:59PM**!

 <!-- <h3>
 <center><a href="https://forms.gle/kFZyvJkfpcT2hYk66">Submission Link</a></center>